Unity-UI-Extensions/Unity-UI-Extensions.GitHub.io/Controls/UIHighlightable.md

 > Can only be placed on a RectTransform that has a Graphic attached, e.g. an Image, RawImage or Text.

-Simply add the UI Highlightable component to a RectTransform using the Component menu, it can be found in "*UI / Extensions / UI Highlightable*".
+Simply add the UI Highlightable component to a RectTransform using the Component menu:

+"Add Component -> UI -> Extensions -> UI Highlightable Extension"

 ---------